helgeesch/mescal-vanilla-studies/README.md

 ## Contact

-For questions or feedback about MESCAL or these example studies, don't hesitate to get in touch!
+For questions or feedback about MESQUAL or these example studies, don't hesitate to get in touch!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/helge-e-8201041a7/)